processone/docs.ejabberd.im/content/developer/sql-schema.md

 # ejabberd SQL Database Schema

-> This section describes ejabberd SQL database schema of most recent version.
-If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../archive/index.md).

 We present the tables that might be in use, depending on your server configuration, together with a short explanation of the fields involved and their intended use.
 Tables are presented roughly grouped by related functionality.

 Consider this document a work in progress, not all tables are documented yet.